 FBAR fines explained: Failure to file, violations, and penalty mitigation options

-- Filing threshold: Required if aggregate balance exceeds $10,000 at any point during the year.
+- Filing threshold: You must file an FBAR if your foreign accounts exceed $10,000 in aggregate at any point during the year

-- Relief options: Delinquent FBAR Submission, Streamlined Filing Compliance (forms 14653 and 14654), and Voluntary Disclosure Practice available.
+- Relief paths: Options include Delinquent FBAR Submission, Streamlined Filing Compliance (Forms 14653/14654), and Voluntary Disclosure Practice

 What is FBAR?

-The Foreign Bank Account Report (FBAR), formally known as FinCEN Form 114, is an electronic information return mandated by 31 USC.
-Section 5314 and 31 C.F.R.
-Section 1010.350.
-US persons – including citizens, green card holders, and resident aliens – must file it if they hold a financial interest in or signature authority over foreign financial accounts totaling more than $10,000 at any time during the calendar year.
+The Foreign Bank Account Report (FBAR), formally known as FinCEN Form 114, is an electronic information return required under 31 USC §5314 and 31 C.F.R. §1010.350.
+US persons – including citizens, green card holders, and resident aliens – must file it if they have a financial interest in or signature authority over foreign financial accounts exceeding $10,000 in aggregate at any point during the calendar year.

-Reportable accounts include not just bank accounts, but also foreign mutual funds, securities accounts, and other financial instruments.
-The FBAR filing deadline is April 15, with an automatic extension to October 15 (no request needed).
+Reportable accounts include not only bank accounts, but also foreign mutual funds, brokerage accounts, and certain other financial assets.

 What is the penalty for late filing of FBAR in 2026?